Layr-Labs/eigensdk-rs/examples/incredible-squaring/README.md

 cargo run --bin operator
 ```

-The Operator will check if the operator is registered in EigenLayer.
-If not, it will try to register the operator.
-To register the operator, create the `OperatorRegistrationConfig` struct and pass it to the `OperatorConfig` struct.
+The Operator will first check whether it is already registered on EigenLayer.
+If not, it will attempt to register automatically.
+To enable registration, create an [OperatorRegistrationConfig] and include it in the [OperatorConfig] struct.

-The operator will produce invalid results often because the function passed to it has a failure probability.
+The operator will produce invalid results often because it use `failing_response_calculator` method, which has a failure rate of 40% and returns `U256::MAX` as the response.

 These failures result in slashing once they're challenged.
 To see this in action, start the challenger with:

 ```bash
 cargo run --bin challenger